 - Famous Indian shopping markets with their hustle environment

 You can find the hustle in Little Italy, Jackson Hite, and even Soho but the whole fun of seeing millions of colors spread across the street in various forms can only happen in INDIA. ( Link)[S1] Few Indian favorite places that you certainly will miss are Dilli Haat, Sarojini, Rajouri Markets in Delhi; Colaba Causeway, and Lokhandwala Market in Mumbai; Bapu Bazar, Johri Bazar in Jaipur and I can keep going on.

 - Bidet / Toilet Faucet / Jet Spray

-This actually is on the top two in the list of things all Indians miss here but for aesthetics reasons, mentioning this at number seven.
+This actually is on the top two in the list of things all Indians miss here but for aesthetic reasons, mentioning this at number seven.

 You will miss this and I have no idea how and when will I get used to the absence of bidet in toilets here.
 Though there are hacks people use and I have mine (it’s a secret).
 Also, I know that when you buy your own house then you can install the bidet in your toilet but until then, either get used to the absence of it or find a hack that works for you.